iseestorms/weatherstation/readme.md

 This will download scripts that talk to the analogue sensor, take images ever 2 minutes and upload to the web.

-## MyWeatherObservations.com API information
+## MyWeatherObservations.com Information

 Todo: ..

-## Isee Storms Network information
+## I See Storms Information

 Todo: ..